literakl/mezinamiridici/README.md

 # Between us Drivers

-This is a monorepo for mezinamiridici.cz
+This is a monorepo for portal mezinamiridici.cz

 ## Repository contents

-* `/spa` is the single page Vue.js application that delivers the website experience
+* `spa` is the single page Vue.js application that delivers the website experience
-* `/infrastructure` is the NodeJS backend
+* `infrastructure` is the NodeJS backend
 * `nginx` is a configuration for Nginx server

 ## Database